Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Application to other exoplanet systems

 \subsection{Is migration slow enough?}

 Ivection resonance capture is also limited by the migration rate of the planets, with resonance capture possible only when migration timescale is no shorter than $T_{\rm crit}$.
 The critical migration timescale $T_{\rm crit}$ corresponding to the systems in Figure \ref{PB_vs_Pprec} are shown in Figures \ref{T_crit_plt}.
 We estimate $T_{\rm crit}$ for first and second order ivection resonance at $e_B=0$ and for eccentric ivection resonance at $e_B=0.95$ using \eqref{eq:Tcrit_est}, assuming optimal $I_B$.
 When estimating $T_{\rm crit}$, we scale the semi-major axes of the planets (while maintaining the semi-major axis ratio) so that the nodal precession period is commensurate with the binary period; this partially accounts for the migration after the system passes the resonance.
-For systems with a single observed planet, we assume $P_1/P_2=1$, which in general underestimates $T_{\rm crit}$.
+For systems with a single observed planet, we use the approximation \eqref{eq:Tcrit_est} with $P_1/P_2=1$.

 The first two panels of Figure \ref{T_crit_plt} show that when the binary eccentricity is small, $T_{\rm crit}$ tends to be large.
 Very few systems have relatively small $T_{\rm crit}$ (i.e. $\lesssim 10$ Myr) for first-order ivection resonance, and $T_{\rm crit}$ for second-order ivection resonance is at least $\sim 1$ Gyr.
-Meanwhile, as shown in the last panel of Figure \ref{T_crit_plt}, when the binary eccentricity is large, it becomes easy to have low $T_{\rm crit}$.
+Meanwhile, as shown in the last panel of Figure \ref{T_crit_plt}, when the binary eccentricity is large, it becomes much easier to have low $T_{\rm crit}$.
 Therefore, we expect ivection resonance to be important only when binary eccentricity is large.